stef/libsphinx/README.md

 Pitchforked sphinx builds a library, which you can use to build your own password manager either in C/C++ or any other language that can bind to this library.
+The library also contains an experimental version of the PKI-free PAKE protocol from page 18 of the paper.

-The Library exposes the following 3 functions.
+The Library exposes the following 3 functions for the FK-PTR protocol (the password storage):

 ```
 void challenge(const uint8_t *pwd, const size_t p_len, uint8_t *bfac, uint8_t *chal);